Mohannayak07/E-commerce-React/README.md

 ---------------------------------------------------------
 A simple End to End Ecommerce website built using Reactjs and Firebase.

-website preview-> https://brandfactory07.netlify.app(compatable with Desktop)
+website preview-> https://brandfactory07.netlify.app (compatable with Desktop)

 Technologies used:
 -----------------------------------------------------